 Oils for the season include; Cedarwood, Geranium, Lavender, Violet, Rosemary and Chamomile – blend with a carrier oil and treat yourself to a ritual, cleansing bath – spring is all about clearing out the clutter, psychologically as well as physically.

 Any equinox or solstice can be celebrated simply by being present for the sunrise or sunset on this special day.
-Creating your own ceremonies with friends and family or just being present in nature can make you feel part of the spiritual cosmic order of the universe.
-Honouring each turn of the wheel of the year can allow us to remember that we are not just living "on" the earth, but that we ourselves are a part of nature and each season has it's own special gifts for us if only we are able to see and feel them.
+Creating your own ceremonies with friends and family or just being present in nature can all help us feel a connection to the equinox energy.
 However you decide to celebrate, we wish you a blessed equinox and a very happy Easter!

 Oh, Spring is surely coming,